Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": The heart of the matter

+However, if the joint probability distribution of these four random variables would reproduce the singlet correlations, the same expression would have to equal $2 \sqrt 2$.

-In the \emph{language of distributed computing}, the mathematical core says that you cannot write programs for two separated classical computers which each receive as inputs streams of directions and generate as outcomes streams of numbers $\pm 1$, such that the correlation between the outputs given inputs ${\mathbf a}$, ${\mathbf b}$ is $ -{\mathbf a} \cdot {\mathbf b}$.
-For those needing a brief introduction to the whole field of Bell's theorem, Bell's inequalities, local hidden variables, and loophole-free Bell experiments, we give some further background in the appendix to this paper.
+The mathematical core of Bell's proof of his theorem can also be expressed in the \emph{language of distributed computing}.
+It then becomes the assertion that one cannot write programs for two separated classical computers , each receiving as inputs streams of directions and generating as outcomes streams of numbers $\pm 1$, such that the correlation between the outputs given the inputs ${\mathbf a}$, ${\mathbf b}$ is $ -{\mathbf a} \cdot {\mathbf b}$.
+In the appendix to this paper we explain the equivalence of the probability theory no-go theorem, and the distributed computing no-go theorem.

-Christian's latest paper \cite{IEEEAccess2} includes what appears to be a construction of such a classical probability model.
-He also supplies a computer simulation which supposedly confirms that his model works as claimed.
-In this note we will show that Christian's construction (just as in his preceding works -- models vary but the result is constant) leads to the stunning result
+Christian's latest paper \cite{IEEEAccess2} includes what appears to be a construction of a LHV model with measurement functions $\mathcal A$ and $\mathcal B$ having the prescribed properties.
+His hidden variable is a fair coin toss, and he gives it a physical interpretation as left-or right-handedness of a coordinate system.
+He also supplies a computer simulation.
+In this note we will show that Christian's construction (just as in his preceding works) actually leads to the unwanted result